 Or an equivalent qualification, recognised by Government of Andorra.

 Students who obtain the Bachelor of Laws at the University of Andorra will be able to achieve the following competences, among others:

-- To search for and obtain legal sources (legal, jurisprudential and doctrinal) and use them.
+- To search for, obtain and use legal sources (legal, jurisprudential and doctrinal).

 - To understand the different ways of creating law, its historical evolution and its current reality.